 In the event that the faculty adviser or the GAC determines a student's progress needs improvement or fails to meet performance expectations, steps are taken to understand the nature of the problem and to develop a plan for addressing these issues.
 Each student receives a formal notification of their annual evaluation results with associated actions to take as needed.
 On some occasions, an adviser change will be recommended, while in other cases, the student may be required to complete specific tasks on a stated timeline.

 In cases of extreme and continued academic difficulties, a student may be terminated from the program.
-Also, in extreme cases, a doctoral student may be counseled to transfer to the master's program rather than continue with his or her Ph.D. studies.
+If a student may be terminated for academic reasons (unsatisfactory scholarship, he or she will first receive a written notice of the problem(s), in accordance with Graduate School policy GCAC-803, enabling a possible appeal and/or a self-correction process to address the stated problem(s).
+In some cases (for example if a milestone is failed), a doctoral student may be counseled to transfer to the master's program rather than continue with his or her Ph.D. studies.